Sky Tower (Auckland): Public facilities

-The upper portion of the tower contains two restaurants and a cafe—including New Zealand's only revolving restaurant, located 190 m from the ground, which turns 360 degrees every hour.
+The upper portion of the tower contains two restaurants and a cafe; including New Zealand's only revolving restaurant, located 190 m from the ground, which turns 360 degrees every hour.
 There is also a brasserie-style buffet located one floor above the main observatory level.
 It has three observation decks at different heights, each providing 360-degree views of the city.
 The main observation level at 186 m has 38 mm thick glass sections of flooring giving a view straight to the ground.
-The top observation deck labeled "Skydeck" sits just below the main antenna at 220 m and gives views of up to 82 km in the distance.
+The top observation deck labelled "Skydeck" sits just below the main antenna at 220 m and gives views of up to 82 km in the distance.

 The tower also features the "SkyJump", a 192 m jump from the observation deck, during which a jumper can reach up to 85 km/h.
 The jump is guide-cable-controlled to prevent jumpers from colliding with the tower in case of wind gusts.
 Climbs into the antenna mast portion (300 m heights) are also possible for tour groups, as is a walk around the exterior.

 Construction

 Project history

+The first iteration of the tower was proposed to be built on Upper Symonds St in Eden Terrace alongside a shopping centre.
+The early-1990s plan was rejected due to viewshaft issues.
+An earlier version of the tower's design would have seen it clad in stainless steel, however this was not progressed due to costs.

 The tower was constructed as a part of the Skycity casino precinct.
 The Skycity Entertainment Group's initial brief for the project were that they required a tower that was both a high-quality tourist attraction, and a marketable telecommunications facility.
 Fletcher Construction was the contracted builder for the project while engineering firm Beca Group provided the design management and coordination, structural, geotechnical, civil, mechanical, electrical, plumbing, lighting and fire engineering services.
 Harrison Grierson provided surveying services.
 It was designed by Gordon Moller of Craig Craig Moller Architects and has received a New Zealand Institute of Architects National Award as well as regional awards.
 The project architect was Les Dykstra.
-Taking two years and nine months to construct, the tower was opened on 3 August 1997.
+Taking two years and nine months to construct, the tower opened on 3 August 1997.